TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: Related Work

 \section{Related Work}

 \smartparagraph{Lightweight speed tests.} Various speed testing approaches have evolved that aim to balance accuracy and efficiency.
 Early work relied on UDP probing with crafted packets to estimate available bandwidth~\cite{pathload, pathchirp, igi, assolo}.
 For instance, Pathload uses periodic packet trains~\cite{pathload}, while Pathchirp introduces exponentially spaced bursts~\cite{pathchirp}.
 These methods face challenges from fluid traffic assumptions, interrupt coalescing, differential treatment of UDP traffic, and timestamp inaccuracies~\cite{lao2006probe}, challenges that worsen in high-speed networks.
+Orthogonal to active speed testing, prior work has explored passive bandwidth estimation by piggybacking on background user traffic (e.g., pre-staged ads)~\cite{mohammed2023repurpose, mohammed2023harmful} or synthesizing estimates from network telemetry~\cite{9209675}.

-Recent efforts include FastBTS, which modifies the probing and termination for TCP-based tests and work by Mohammed et. al, who argue against active measurements~\cite{mohammed2023harmful} and instead piggyback on user traffic (e.g., pre-staged ads)~\cite{mohammed2023repurpose}.
+Recent efforts in active measurement include FastBTS, which modifies the probing and termination for TCP-based tests.
 Gill et al.~\cite{bbr} design a heuristic that leverages transport signals for early termination.
 The most closely related work comes from Maier et al.~\cite{maier2019reducing} and Arifuzzaman et al.~\cite{arifuzzaman2022swift}, who apply ML for early termination.
 Maier et al.~\cite{maier2019reducing} restrict the problem to a fixed-point binary decision, while Arifuzzaman et al.~\cite{arifuzzaman2022swift} consider both regression and classification, but with fixed-input models that rely solely on throughput signals and are evaluated only in emulated conditions.
 In contrast, we propose a general, data-driven approach extensively validated on real-world network data.